John A. Hastings: Seabury investigation

+Arrest and later campaigns

 On September 3, 1933, after a row at his Summer home in Kensington, New York, Hastings was arrested and charged with disorderly conduct.
 Later he pleaded guilty and received a suspended sentence.

 In 1936, he ran on a "Loyal Party" ticket for Congress in New York's 16th congressional district, but was defeated by the incumbent Democrat John J. O'Connor.

+Death

 He died on December 8, 1964, in Stuyvesant Polyclinic Hospital in Manhattan.